mosne/mosne-media-library-astrobin/README.md

 ## License

-This plugin is licensed under the ISC License.
+This plugin is licensed under the Gpl2 licence
+This plugin uses the AstroBin API but is not endorsed or certified by AstroBin.
+AstroBin is a trademark of AstroBin Ltd.